IvanPalm/Resume.md/md_version/CV_IvanPalmegiani_GitHub.md

 Full-time, *Apr.
 2013 - Jun.
 2018*

-Investigated the behavioural ecology of the cheetah in central Namibia, and engaged with local stakeholders and communities for the mitigation of human-wildlife conflict
+Investigated the behavioral ecology of the cheetah in central Namibia, and engaged with local stakeholders and communities for the mitigation of human-wildlife conflict

 Desk research activities:
 Developed data collection protocols | Managed field operations | Planned and supervised field campaigns for the live-capture of cheetahs | Performed spatial and movement analyses of high-resolution GPS telemetry data | Modeled distribution of the species and use of space in relation to landscape features, land use, land cover, and natural vegetation phenology | Modeled individual movement patterns and interactions between individuals | Managed GPS telemetry data in [Movebank][movebank] | Designed and maintained PostgreSQL-PostGIS database | Formulated evolutionary hypothesis and performed statistical testing   | Presented scientific results to local stakeholders through talks and presentations | Organized scientific symposia